ffplayout/ffplayout/docs/install.md

 - install dependencies: `npm install`
 - build app: `npm run build`

 Your frontend should be now in **/var/www/ffplayout/ffplayout/frontend/dist** folder, which we are included already in the nginx config.
-You can service now the GUI under your domain URL.
+You can serve now the GUI under your domain URL.